 Long time resident of the Sierra Foothills, Lisa settled into their 20 acres in Grass Valley in 1982.
-Spending most of her waking hours gardening while listening to the variety of shows on KVMR and take in the sense of community that KVMR puts out over the airwaves.
-KVMR gave her a critical touchstone with her new community and so in return, she began volunteering as a receptionist during the stations 5th year on the air waves.
+Spending most of her waking hours gardening while listening to the variety of shows on KVMR.
+KVMR gave her a critical touchstone with her new community and so in return, she began volunteering as a receptionist during the stations 5th year on the airwaves.

-Working in the TV Broadcast industry and being a founding employee of Ensemble Designs of Nevada City kept her extremely busy as she traveled the world attending industry trade shows.
-She took time off to devote herself to her work.
-But now she is back, in semi retirement able to take up her love of radio broadcasting.
-She is a substitute DJ featuring independent singer songwriters that she gathers from her involvement with Folk Alliance West.
-She also is a part of Wesley Robertson's Live Remote Broadcast Engineering team, helping to set up and engineer the many live remote broadcasts that KVMR volunteers make happen for their listeners.
+Working in the TV Broadcast industry and being a founding employee of Ensemble Designs of Nevada City kept her extremely busy as she traveled the world attending industry trade shows for over 15 years.
+Now she is back, in semi retirement, able to take up her love of radio broadcasting.

 Currently she is a substitute DJ, featuring independent singer songwriters that she gathers from her involvement with Folk Alliance.
 Filling in occasionally for the likes of Laurie Des Jardin or Allison Miller or as a featured DJ on the Sunday Showcase.
 You may have seen her in the past as one of the live remote engineers at the various festivals in the region.

 She was a board member of Folk Alliance FAR-West for four years and occasionally finds herself travelling off to one of their regional conferences to glean new music for you listening pleasure.
 Bending herself towards the southern sounds coming from the South East region of the United States, you may tune in to find her spinning her “Sweet Tea” music.